 In Majdanek, Soviet prisoners and the community of Slovakian Jews were best known for their musical activity.
 There is evidence that both of these groups frequently sang the songs of their homeland in their bunkers at night and while working, although this was forbidden.

-The first camp to be built outside of the boundaries of Germany, Mauthausen was created shortly after the Anschluss in March 1938, near a stone quarry three miles from the small town of Mauthausen in upper Austria.
-Given the conditions, it is remarkable that there was a distinct musical world there.
+The first camp to be built outside of the boundaries of Germany, Mauthausen was created after the Anschluss in March 1938, near a stone quarry three miles from the small town of Mauthausen in upper Austria.
+It is remarkable that there was a distinct musical world there.

 The labour camp Natzweiler-Struthof was set up in the spring of 1941 in Eastern France, and was the only Nazi-built and -run concentration camp on French soil.
 When the camp commander of Dachau, Egon Zill, was transferred to Natzweiler, he had the members of one of the Dachau bands, along with their instruments, transported with him.

-At Ravensbrück the Nazis used large loudspeakers as a way to harass and manipulate prisoners.
-On Sunday afternoons, during free time, the guards broadcast music programmes at maximum volume.
-In addition to this, women were also forced to march in the main clearing and sing German songs.
+At Ravensbrück Nazis used large loudspeakers as a way to harass and manipulate prisoners.
+On Sunday afternoons, during free time, the guards broadcast music at maximum volume and women were forced to march in the main clearing and sing German songs.

 The concentration camp Sachsenhausen was established in April 1936.
 One of the most prominent and tormenting elements of life in the camp was forced music-making.
 Prisoners were often forced to sing while doing harsh physical labour.

 An extensive underground cultural and musical world thrived at Skarzysko-Kamienna.
 Inmates would sing folk songs together, usually in Yiddish but also in Polish.
 In the spring of 1944, formal public concerts became a part of camp life, after performers arrived from Majdanek who wanted to set up a performing troupe.